 - 5 point harness on infant seat

 - Color Options – comes in SEVERAL options and you can mix and match.
-I found that Nordstrom had the best options and they have an amazing return policy if you are nervous you won’t love it.

 - Optional other accessories – bouncer seat (more on that below), cushion

 - 6 months – 187 lbs

 Our Thoughts on the Steps

 First off – its worth nothing that this was our keeper!
 So clearly we loved it!!
 Some things worth noting – you can buy a set, or buy this piece by piece.
 When we purchased it years ago we had to get the chair, the infant seat, and the tray each.